 Article 10 of the Grant Agreement now specifies what other services are in Horizon 2020:printing, catering, publication costs, translations, website development, even the costs of the Certificate on the Financial Statement (formerly audit certificate).
 On one hand, this is a great improvement as in FP7 audits there were many fights with the auditors whether a major invoice on catering of a project event is subcontracting or other direct costs.
 On the other hand, the way how the differences between Subcontracting (Article 13) and other services are defined in the H2020 GA will definitely lead to many further arguments with the project officers and EC auditors, as it is not always clear what is considered assistance for a so-called complete action/task (as written in the AMGA) and what is not.

 Larger legal entities, generally universities, big research organisations or large companies, often use internal invoicing or recharges between departments or cost-centres.
 A typical example is when one department buys the goods needed for the entity and stores it, then invoices it to another unit within the same legal entity which uses it for its H2020 project activities.
 This internal recharge may be considered an eligible cost, but only when it can be proved that only the actual cost of the concerned item is charged to the project, and not the price or any kind of internal rate.
 So, it is the Beneficiarys sole responsibility to prove that what they reported represents the cost only, without any profit.
 Since September 2017, these costs must be reported separately in the Financial statement, so pay extra attention to calculating this correctly!

-For more information on these typical mistakes and many other real-life tips and recommendations don’t miss your spot at our H2020 Master of Finance and Administration and EC Audits training course in Brussels 24-25-26 January 2018, this time with an optional 3-day version where we will simulate a hands-on audit!
+For more information on these typical mistakes and many other real-life tips and recommendations don’t miss your spot at our H2020 Project Management and Financial Reporting training course in Brussels 11-12 of April 2018, this time with an optional 3-day version where we will simulate a hands-on audit!